raganwald/raganwald.github.com/_posts/2013-02-21-hilberts-school.md

 ### day five

-On Day Five, everyone is back and he announces that there will be a test. *"Outside our doors,"* he announces, *"Are a countably infinite number of aircraft carriers, each of which has a countably infinitely large flight deck.
+On Day Five, everyone is back and he announces that there will be a test: *"Outside our doors,"* he announces, *"Are a countably infinite number of aircraft carriers, each of which has a countably infinitely large flight deck.
 Parked on each flight deck are a countably infinite number of buses, each of which contains--you guessed it--a countably infinite number of sailors and air crew eager to join our school for the next semester."*

 *"Write a JavaScript program to seat them all in our lecture hall.
 If your program works, you may come up to the front and receive your signed diploma.
+If you can prove that no program works, you will also receive your diploma.
 Good luck!"*

+In other words, Bertie wants his students to use JavaScript to figure out whether infinity cubed is countable.
+Is it?

 ### post scriptum